 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the opportunity to roast marshmallows indoors.
-Something you don’t get is an effective heating source.
-Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has routine service performed.
+Something you don’t get is an efficient heating source.
+Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has regular service performed.
 They do generate a lot of heat, but most of that heat is lost up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.

 Air Quality and Maintenance

-- Gas: Gas fireplaces require a little bit of dusting every now and then and are virtually maintenance free.
+- Gas: Gas fireplaces only require a bit of dusting every now and then and are virtually maintenance free.
 It is recommended that you get your gas fireplace cleaned and adjusted every 12 months by a specialist to keep it running both safely and smoothly.